tatonetti-lab/utilization-score/README.md

-# Adjusting for Healthcare Utilization Improves the Performance of Self-Controlled Case Series Studiesusing Electronic Health Records
+# Adjusting for Healthcare Utilization Improves the Performance of Self-Controlled Case Series Studies using Electronic Health Records

 ## Abstract